teaminkling/refresh-21/content/blog/bell-bones-week-17-b157.md

 Week: 17
 Title: Part of Your World
 Medium: FireAlpaca
 Description: Waaaa, week 17,,, it's here,, and I actually come with a piece of quality (thanks to the extensions lmao).
 This piece was inspired by @Linalifox's submission for week 4, titled "Blue".
 Their piece reminded me of mermaids, which reminded me of *The Little Mermaid* and my merman AU that I have for Backey,,, so I drew him and took the pose from the "Part of Your World" scene in *The Little Mermaid*.
 Also, I just wanted to sincerely thank Cindry for the design refresh, it has been stressful but I probably wouldn't have made nearly as much art this year so far if I hadn't participated!
 Much love to everyone for the feedback on my art over these past few months, it has been a pleasure to hear.
-I may or may not submit another piece because of the new extension?
-I'll just have to see I suppose lol
 Social Media: https://twitter.com/bbart1207; https://bellbones1207.tumblr.com/